joelouthan/theologic.us/content/posts/here-is-love/0035-here-is-love-what-god-saw-in-us-romans-829a.md

 We teach our kids the story on how God saved Noah:

-Genesis 6:5–9 **The LORD saw that the wickedness of man was great in the earth, and that every intention of the thoughts of his heart was only evil continually.
-And the LORD regretted that he had made man on the earth, and it grieved him to his heart.
-So the LORD said, “I will blot out man whom I have created from the face of the land, man and animals and creeping things and birds of the heavens, for I am sorry that I have made them.”
-But Noah found favor in the eyes of the LORD.
-These are the generations of Noah.
-Noah was a righteous man, blameless in his generation.
-Noah walked with God.**
+>Genesis 6:5-9 (CSB) When the LORD saw that human wickedness was widespread on the earth and that every inclination of the human mind was nothing but evil all the time, the LORD regretted that he had made man on the earth, and he was deeply grieved.
+Then the LORD said, “I will wipe mankind, whom I created, off the face of the earth, together with the animals, creatures that crawl, and birds of the sky—for I regret that I made them.”
+Noah, however, found favor with the LORD.
+God Warns Noah
+These are the family records of Noah.
+Noah was a righteous man, blameless among his contemporaries; Noah walked with God.

 And because of our philosophies born out of the world in which we live today, we surmised that it was Noah, first, that lived a righteous life and it was only then God saved Noah.

 But does that line up with any story of salvation that you ever heard in the Bible or is Paul correct when he says:

-Romans 5:8 **but God shows his love for us in that while we were still sinners, Christ died for us.**
+>Romans 5:6-9 (CSB) For while we were still helpless, at the right time, Christ died for the ungodly.
+For rarely will someone die for a just person—though for a good person perhaps someone might even dare to die.
+But God proves his own love for us in that while we were still sinners, Christ died for us.
+How much more then, since we have now been justified by his blood, will we be saved through him from wrath.

-Notice it doesn't say, "while we were really good" or "doing our very best, that Christ died for us."
+Notice it doesn't say,"while we were really good" or "doing our very best, that Christ died for us."

 Let’s go back and look at the passage and walk through it step by step: